 Instructions

-- Place the water in a large mixing bowl and sprinkle the gelatin over the top.
-Stir briefly, then let stand for 5 to 10 minutes.
+- Place the water in a large mixing bowl and sprinkle the gelatin evenly on top.
+Stir gently and let stand for 5 to 10 minutes as you prepare the cream mixture.

-- Heat the cream, milk, sugar and vanilla together in a saucepan over medium heat, stirring until the sugar is dissolved.
-Pour slowly over the gelatin mixture and stir until the gelatin is completely dissolved into the cream.
-Pour into 6 (or 8) individual serving dishes, cover and refrigerate until firm.
+- Heat the cream, milk, sugar, and vanilla in a saucepan over medium heat, stirring until the sugar has dissolved completely.

-- While the panna cotta chills, place the pears, sugar and lemon juice in a small saucepan over medium heat.
-Cover and cook, stirring occasionally, until the pears are very tender and begin to break down.
+- Place the pears, sugar, and lemon juice in a small saucepan over medium heat.
+Cover and cook, stirring occasionally, until the pears are tender and begin to break down.

-- Remove from the heat and purée until smooth with an immersion blender (or transfer to a conventional blender or food processor).
+- Remove from the heat and purée the mixture until smooth with an immersion or conventional blender, or a food processor (see notes).
 Stir in the cinnamon and transfer to a small bowl.
-Cover and refrigerate until ready to use.
+Cover and refrigerate until ready to serve.